Nearly everyone has a little blemish-camouflaging tube, pot, or stick in their make-up bag, but do you really know how to apply concealer?

 The fluffier the brush, the lighter the color pay-off will be, and the bigger the brush, the more surface area you can cover in a couple of swoops—this brush ticks boxes for both, camouflaging large sections of redness in a jiffy.

 If your spots are red and angry, follow the same color-correcting principles as above.
 The only real difference is in the texture of your concealer, as you’ll need something thicker - like a stick or cream.
+The good news is you don't have to spend a lot to get a thicker, richer texture - many of the best drugstore concealer formulas are of the thick, opaque cream variety.

 “When concealing spots, I use a blending brush and a cross-hatch layering technique to minimize the look of texture,” advises Warren.
 “Apply light layers of concealer using a downwards stroke first and then a sideways stroke over the blemish until you’ve built up enough coverage.
 Finally, using a small eye blender brush, set in place with a tiny amount of loose powder.
 Be sure to use a soft matte or satin finish concealer here, as a light reflective concealer will only draw attention to the area.”